The Dells

 The Dells were an American R&B vocal group.
 Formed in high school in 1953 by founding members Marvin Junior, Verne Allison, Johnny Funches, Chuck Barksdale, and Michael and Lucius McGill, under the name the El-Rays.
 They released their first recording in 1954 and two years later had their first R&B hit with "Oh What a Night".
-After disbanding due to a near-fatal car crash in 1958, the band reformed in 1960 with Funches being replaced by Johnny Carter.
+After disbanding due to a near-fatal car crash in 1958, the band re-formed in 1960 with Funches being replaced by Johnny Carter.
 This lineup remained together until Carter's death in 2009.
-In 2004, The Dells were inducted into both the Rock and Roll Hall of Fame and the Vocal Group Hall of Fame.
+In 2004 the Dells were inducted into both the Rock and Roll Hall of Fame and the Vocal Group Hall of Fame.
 The group performed until illness forced longtime lead singer Marvin Junior and bass vocalist Chuck Barksdale into retirement, ending the group's 60-year run.

 History

 Early career

 The Dells grew up in Harvey, Illinois, and began singing together while attending Thornton Township High School.
 Forming in 1952 under the name the El-Rays, the group initially consisted of Marvin Junior, Michael McGill, Lucius McGill, Verne Allison, Chuck Barksdale, and Johnny Funches.
 Lucius McGill soon left the group and the remaining quintet signed with Checker Records, releasing their first single, "Darling I Know", which flopped.

 In 1955, the group renamed themselves the Dells and signed with Vee-Jay Records.
 In 1956, they recorded their first hit, "Oh, What a Night" (a song co-written by Johnny Funches, who also sang lead on the recording alongside Marvin Junior), which hit the top 5 of the R&B singles chart.
 It sold over one million copies, and was awarded a gold disc.
 The song is ranked No. 260 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time.
 In November 1958, the Dells suffered a car accident that left McGill in a hospital in Ohio for six months.
 The group temporarily disbanded and Barksdale sang as a member of Harvey Fuqua's spinoff Moonglows act, Harvey and the Moonglows, which included a young Marvin Gaye.
 In 1961, the Dells reunited and auditioned for Dinah Washington.
 After Washington agreed to hire them, Johnny Funches left the group to take care of his family.
 Funches was replaced by Flamingos founding member Johnny Carter and sang background for Washington for two years.
 In 1966, they were hired to open for Ray Charles, only to be fired after a performance resulted in several standing ovations.
 The group would also sing background for Barbara Lewis, mainly on Lewis' 1963 hit, "Hello Stranger", while also working with Quincy Jones, who helped to fine-tune their vocals for standards and jazz material.